StreisandEffect/streisand/README.md

 **Silence censorship.
 Automate the [effect](http://en.wikipedia.org/wiki/Streisand_effect).**

 The Internet can be a little unfair.
 It's way too easy for ISPs, cellphone providers, politicians, and corporations to block access to the sites and information that you care about.
 But breaking through these restrictions is tough.
-Well, it was...
+Or is it?

 Introducing Streisand
 ---------------------